Elective bachelor's degree

-The elective bachelor’s degree (selvvalgt bachelorgrad) is an educational innovation of the 2001 Quality Reform in Norway.
-Designed to increase degree completion, allow students to pursue individual research interests, and facilitate adult learning, the elective bachelor’s degree is characterised by students not being enrolled in a study programme and their flexibility in composing and combining majors, minors, and elective courses differing from the fixed standard offered by study programmes.
-A fully-fledged bachelor’s degree, the elective bachelor’s degree makes the holder eligible for admission to graduate studies.
+The elective bachelor's degree (selvvalgt bachelorgrad) is an educational innovation of the 2001 Quality Reform in Norway.
+Designed to increase degree completion, allow students to pursue individual research interests, and facilitate adult learning, the elective bachelor's degree is characterised by students not being enrolled in a study programme and their flexibility in composing and combining majors, minors, and elective courses differing from the fixed standard offered by study programmes.
+A fully-fledged bachelor's degree, the elective bachelor's degree makes the holder eligible for admission to graduate studies.

 Historical context

-In the decades following World War II, the norm in Norway’s labour market was that a person be hired by a company or enterprise and remain there for the duration of his or her work life.
-Later on, more and briefer employments became a growing trend as Norway transited from industrial society to knowledge-based economy.
+In the decades following World War II, the norm in Norway's labour market was that a person be hired by a company or enterprise and remain there for the duration of his or her work life.
+Later, more and briefer employments became a growing trend as Norway transitioned from industrial society to knowledge-based economy.
 Thus, in 1999 and 2001, Norway adopted two major reforms aimed at opening up higher education to more people than before and giving the sector a simpler and more uniform structure across the country, the latter also in order to allow higher mobility between academic institutions as well as internationally.

 The Competence Reform (No. Kompetansereformen) was passed by the Parliament on 19 January 1999.
 The reform was a response to an emerging labour-market trend of more and briefer employments, including increasing unemployment among adult persons as traditional business sectors diminished.
 Not least, occupational reorientation of adult persons with sickness or declining health called for higher education to be opened up to broader population segments.

 Two years later, the 2001 Quality Reform was passed as a logic continuation of the 1999 Competence Reform.
-In Norwegian Official Report 2000 No. 14 ‘Freedom with Responsibility: On Higher Education and Research in Norway’, produced by the government-appointed Mjøs Committee, section 9.3 ‘Problems related to the degree structure’ identified lengthy study programmes as a primary explanation for why many students didn’t complete their degree.
+In Norwegian Official Report 2000 No. 14 'Freedom with Responsibility: On Higher Education and Research in Norway', produced by the government-appointed Mjøs Committee, section 9.3 'Problems related to the degree structure' identified lengthy study programmes as a primary explanation for why many students did not complete their degree.
 The committee wrote:

-A country’s educational system and the structures for qualification affect the students’ degree of completion and drop-out in education.
-It has become evident that countries with degree structures offering shorter study programmes leading to a [bachelor’s degree] have lower drop-out rates than countries with long study programmes leading to the first degree.
+A country's educational system and the structures for qualification affect the students' degree of completion and drop-out in education.
+It has become evident that countries with degree structures offering shorter study programmes leading to a [bachelor's degree] have lower drop-out rates than countries with long study programmes leading to the first degree.
 [Among OECD countries, the completion rates are 27 percent and 14 percent, respectively.]